sperelson/candidate-challenge-front-end/README.md

 That's it.
 If you're stuck with any of the above, or would like further resources on Tailwind css please do reach out.
 We're on ZaTech Slack or Email.

-Here's a list of the minimum fields that we'll be looking for
+*** Here's a list of the minimum fields that we'll be looking for on Listings

-1. Listings:
    * Title
    * Slug
    * Description